dhess/mellon/mellon-web/README.md

 **NOTE**: the REST service provided by `gpio-mellon-server` offers no security/authentication for your access control device!
-You should always run it (or any @mellon-web@ server) behind a secure proxy web service or equivalent HTTP(S)-based authentication mechanism.
+You should always run it (or any `mellon-web` server) behind a secure proxy web service or equivalent HTTP(S)-based authentication mechanism.

 [![Travis CI build status](https://travis-ci.org/dhess/mellon.svg?branch=master)](https://travis-ci.org/dhess/mellon)